-Social Media Contributes to Evidence of Possible Israeli War Crimes in Gaza | Link TV

 Social Media Contributes to Evidence of Possible Israeli War Crimes in Gaza

-A collaboration between the Thomson Reuters Foundation and Link TV, "Trust Docs" is a new documentary series that uncovers underreported stories around the world.
-Tune in for the broadcast premiere of "Trust Docs" May 11, exclusively on Link TV.
+A collaboration between the Thomson Reuters Foundation and Link TV, "Trust Docs" is a new documentary series that explores underreported stories around the world.
+Watch full episodes of "Trust Docs" exclusively on Link TV

 About two weeks into the 2014 conflict in Gaza, Palestinian photographer Jehad Saftawi began to tire of venturing into the city every day to take images of the wreckage.